Vehicle registration plate: United Kingdom

 Vehicle registration plates, usually known as number plates, have existed in the United Kingdom since 1904.
 Most motor vehicles that are used on public roads are required by law to display them.
 The Motor Car Act 1903, which came into force on 1 January 1904, required all motor vehicles to be entered on an official vehicle register, and to carry number plates.
 The Act was passed in order that vehicles could be easily traced in the event of an accident or contravention of the law.
 Vehicle registration number plates in the UK are rectangular or square in shape, with the exact permitted dimensions of the plate and its lettering set down in law.
 Most plates are white at the front of the vehicle and yellow at the back, with black lettering, with the exception of classic vehicles, which bear black plates at both front and rear with silver text.

 Within the UK itself there are currently two numbering and registration systems: one for the island of Great Britain, which is administered by the Driver and Vehicle Licensing Agency (DVLA), and one for Northern Ireland, administered by the Driver & Vehicle Agency (DVA): both have equal status.
 It is optional to show a national identifier on British number plates.
 Number plates including the "GB" code are valid in countries party to the Vienna Convention on Road Traffic if displayed on its own or together with the Union Jack.

-In 2019, the UK government announced that it was considering introducing green number plates for zero emissions vehicles, making them easier to recognize.
+In 2019, the British government announced that it was considering introducing green number plates for zero emissions vehicles, making them easier to recognise.
 Consequently, from 2020, zero-emissions vehicles can receive a green band on the left-hand side of number plate (in the same place as the blue coloured band of the national identifier.)

 From 28 September 2021, the UK changed its mark from GB to UK, both in Great Britain and Northern Ireland.